 section 18 of the United States Federal Code.

 - Disruptions and Network Unfriendly Behavior: Any activities,intentional or otherwise, which adversely affect the ability of other Students or Clients of Sierra Nevada College to use Internet Services or the Internet.
-This includes, without limitation, denial of service (DOS) attacks, unauthorized attempts to gain access to any account or computer resource not belonging to the student or employee, the alternation, destruction, or misuse of information by any means or device, the interference or disruption of services.
+This includes, without limitation, denial of service (DOS) attacks, unauthorized attempts to gain access to any account or computer resource not belonging to the student or employee, use of personal wireless access points from within student housing, the alternation, destruction, or misuse of information by any means or device, the interference or disruption of services.

 - Network Security: The operation, through action or inaction, of student or College owned computers and equipment in an unsecured manner which permits others to use the Residence Hall Internet Service in a means that